Jets fire Maccagnan, name Gase as interim GM

 “This morning, I informed Mike that he was being relieved of his duties as General Manager of the team, effective immediately,” Johnson said.
 “Mike helped to execute the strategic vision of the organization during the last four seasons and especially the past few months.
 However, I came to the decision to make a change after much thought and a careful assessment of what would be in the best long-term interests of the New York Jets.”

-“This was a learning process for me, too,” Johnson said.
-“I’m going to get some things right, and I’m going to get some things wrong, but I think I’m getting this right.”

-Other than Gase, no other active NFL coach has the title of general manager, although Bill Belichick essentially holds the role with the New England Patriots.

-Johnson said the Jets’ search for a permanent general manager would begin immediately.
+Johnson said the search for a permanent general manager would begin immediately.

-Multiple outlets report that Philadelphia Eagles vice president of player personnel Joe Douglas has been rumored around the league as the Jets’ potential GM for some time.
-Douglas and Gase were both with the Chicago Bears in 2015, Douglas as director of college scouting, and Gase as offensive coordinator.

-ESPN reports former scout and current NFL Network draft analyst Daniel Jeremiah is “under serious consideration for a prominent front-office position,” calling Douglas and Jeremiah “a potential package deal.”
-Before stints with Cleveland and Philadelphia, Jeremiah spent four years in the Baltimore Ravens’ personnel department (2003-06), where Douglas worked in various roles from 2000-15.

 During the NFL draft last month, Maccagnan denied reports of simmering turmoil with Gase.